Colombia starter pack

 Taste the rainbow at the Caño Cristales

 Also known as the “River That Ran Away From Heaven”, the Caño Cristales is an eruption of color that flows 62 miles through the Serrania de la Macarena National Park.
 This “liquid rainbow” changes colors between red, orange, yellow, green, and blue based on the time of the year, thanks to the aquatic plant life that lives within the river.
-Not to be confused with algae, the rare endemic plant that gives the Caño Cristales its signature color is actually called macarenia clavigera, and only grows at certain depths with very precise amounts of sunlight.
 The Caño Cristales is truly something marvelous to behold, so have one of our Heroes plan you a trip to this wonderful waterway.

 Journey into Jardin’s Cave of Splendor